Receiving & Processing Samples

 - they can check their results usually after around 7 days via the NHS App or Patient Access.

-- they can also request their results via the form on the surgery website or by emailing or calling the surgery.
+- they can also request their results via the form on the surgery website.

 In exceptional instances for storing a sample overnight, ensure that: